Shuu2301/Fraud-detection/README.md

 /
 ├── infra/                    # Infrastructure as Code
 │   ├── docker-compose.yml   # The main file; defines all services, networks, and volumes.
-│   ├── start_docker.sh      # Startup script that initializes the platform and CDC.
+│   ├── start_infra.sh       # Startup script that initializes the platform and CDC.
 │   ├── config/              # Configuration files for Debezium connectors.
 │   └── database/            # Database schemas, scripts, and initialization data.
 │       ├── schema.sql       # SQL statements for the initial database schema.